nickeldan/vanilla_squad/README.rst

         typedef void (*vasqLoggerDataProcessor)(void*, size_t, vasqLogLevel_t, char**, size_t*);

-When the logger encounters a **%x** in the format string, it will call the processor (if it isn't **NULL**) with **user_data** as the first argument, an index as the second, and the log level as the third.
+When the logger encounters a **%x** in the format string, it will call the processor (if it isn't **NULL**) with **user** as the first argument, an index as the second, and the log level as the third.
 The index will be a 0-up counter of which **%x** in the format string is being handled.
 The fourth and fifth arguments will be pointers to the destination and remaining size and function as in **vasqIncSnprintf**.
 The processor is responsible for adjusting these two values (recall that the terminator is not included in the calculation).
 The processor can write a terminator at the end but it is not necessary.